kubermatic/docs/content/kubermatic/v2.15/installation/install_kubermatic/_index.en.md

 ### Download the Installer

 Download the [tarball](https://github.com/kubermatic/kubermatic/releases/) (e.g. kubermatic-ce-X.Y-linux-amd64.tar.gz)
-containing the Kubermatic Installer and the required Helm charts and extract it locally, for example:
+containing the Kubermatic Installer and the required Helm charts for your operating system and extract it locally.
+Note that for Windows, ZIP files are provided instead of tar.gz files.

 ```bash
 # For latest version: